JanssenProject/jans/docs/admin/auth-server/client-management/client-configuration.md

   for authorization code and implicit grant type.
 URIs are also used for validation when the application exchanges an authorization code for an access token.

-- Redirect URI should be absolute URI.
+- Redirect URI should be an absolute URI.
 For instance, URI should not have wildcard characters.
 As recommended [here](https://www.rfc-editor.org/rfc/rfc6749#section-3.1.2)

+- Using `state` param

+- TODO: what is the MAX number of redirect URI configurable

 - [sector_identifier_uri](https://github.dev/JanssenProject/jans/blob/82a1046bf4a14a2ae191251e4fc874ccf7c612ec/jans-auth-server/server/src/main/java/io/jans/as/server/model/registration/RegisterParamsValidator.java#L298)

-- Using `state` param
+- If there are multiple hostnames in the registered redirect_uris, and the client is using `pairwise` subject identifiers, the Client MUST also register a sector_identifier_uri.
+This is required to keep the pairwise subject identifiers consistent across various domains under same administrative control.
+Refer to [pairwise algorithm section](https://openid.net/specs/openid-connect-core-1_0.html#PairwiseAlg) of OpenId Connect specification for more details.

 - Different domain via sector identifier: https://gluu.org/docs/gluu-server/4.4/admin-guide/openid-connect/#adding-redirect-uris-to-client